18F/django-email-pal/docs/quickstart.rst

 Adding smoke tests
 ~~~~~~~~~~~~~~~~~~

-Since your email has an example context, it's very easy
+Since your email has an example context, it's straightforward
-to add smoke tests for it.
-In fact, django-email-pal
+to add smoke tests for it: just render the email with the
+example context and make sure nothing explodes.
+In fact,
-comes with a special test case mix-in that does just
+django-email-pal comes with tooling that makes this
-that!
+particularly easy.

 Just create a new test module and add the following
 to it: